idanbendavid/project/README.md

-supermarket client side written in angular effective collabiration with "supermarket-server" repository, As part of my last project for full stack web developer course I attennded.
+Supermarket client side written in angular.
+Effective collabiration with "supermarket-server" repository, As part of my last project for full stack web developer course I attennded.